joachim-gassen/botex/docs/tutorials/exp_3llms.md

 plt.show()
 ```

-The first plot shows the average guesses by round and player, with 95% confidence intervals, and the correct 2/3 average.
+The first plot shows the average guesses by round and player, with 95% confidence intervals, and the correct 2/3 of the average.

 ![Guesses by Round and Participants](../assets/images/tut_exp_3llms_fig1_guesses_by_round.png)